renovatebot/renovate/lib/modules/datasource/deb/readme.md

 ## Artifactory

-This datasource can also be used with Artifactory.
+The Debian datasource can be used with Artifactory.
 ### Supported repository types

 The `debian` datasource supports these repository types: